tfree87/FreshBing/README.md

     powershell -ExecutionPolicy unrestricted -File FreshBing.ps1

+## Try it live!

+You can try out the script, without installing it first.
+Run this command, from _Start_ | _Run..._ or from a command prompt:

+    powershell -ExecutionPolicy unrestricted -Command "iex ((New-Object Net.WebClient).DownloadString('https://raw.github.com/ndabas/FreshBing/master/FreshBing.ps1'))"

 ## How it works

 The script is a simple PowerShell script that downloads the Bing Desktop RSS